italian dessert recipes

 • Cut on a diagonal as the recipes suggest.

-Traditionally we store these in an airtight jar.
-Any thing airtight can be used.
-A few of the biscotti recipes call for an oil/butter - and these biscotti won't keep as long.
-As always use your best judgment.
+• Traditionally we store these in an airtight jar.
+Anything airtight can be used.
+And if you wanna have a little fun with it you want to buy a fancy pants biscotti jar.
+Since most of my biscotti recipes call for a tiny amount of oil/butter - and these won't keep as long as the ones in the olden days.
+As always use your best judgment in storing.

 Back to the list of Italian biscotti recipes.